Use up the abundant mint harvest in this easy to make and oh-so-delicious mint cake recipe.

 - Infusing the mint into the milk in the frosting makes a strong mint tea that shines through even the strong black cocoa flavor.

 Don’t skimp on the beating or the infusing steps.
 These two steps are truly the keys to an amazing fresh mint cake that will delight and surprise everyone.

-Substitute regular cocoa powder for the black cocoa powder, if desired.
+Substitute any cocoa powder you have in the pantry.
 The overall flavor will be less dark and the color less intense but it will still be chocolate mint.

 - ½ Cup Chopped Mint (1/2 ounce by weight)